 If you feel that you are repeatedly hitting a dead end after an interview, you might be a victim of a bad reference.

-Check up on your listed references and ask them, indirectly, if they were contacted and what was said.
+Check up on your listed references and ask them, indirectly, if employers contacted them and what was said.
 You might be able to identify the person.
 But if not, change the whole list.

 5) Be Prepared For A Thorough Background Check